DLR-RM/rafcon-task-planner-plugin/pages/documentation/PDDLActionTab.md

 ## Tab Fields

-The tab consists of several fields, describing the state's semantic in PDDL.
+The tab consists of several fields, describing the state's semantic in pddl.
 This section explains these fields in detail.

 ### Description

-The Description field is a text field.
-It has documentation purposes, and should contain a description and hints for the PDDL action.
+The description field is a text field.
+It has documentation purposes, and should contain a description and hints for the pddl action.
 It is not used by the plugin.

 ### PDDL

-The action in PDDL syntax should be pasted or written (not recomended) into this code editor field.
-Information about, what aspects of PDDL are supported by the Plugin can be found in the section [PDDL Support](Limitations.md#pddl-support).
+The action in pddl syntax should be pasted or written (not recomended) into this code editor field.
+Information about, what aspects of pddl are supported by the plugin can be found in the section [PDDL Support](Limitations.md#pddl-support).
 When generating a domain while processing a task, this field is copy pasted one by one.
 It's also parsed during the "Auto Complete" process.
 So only valid PDDL code, as well as PDDL comments are allowed here.

 **Example**